GerardGuerrero/SmartNews/README.md

 git checkout first-assigment-evaluation
 ```

-And finaly you can run the server using:
+And finally you can run the server using:

 ```
 python manage.py runserver